 Rob Strok’s Camera Gear: What’s in My Camera Bag

-Rob mentions that now all of this gear fits into one bag, but the camera gear and tools that he uses are different for separate occasions.
+Robert Strok mentions that not all of this gear fits into one bag, but the camera gear and tools that he uses are different for separate occasions.
 If he travels to a certain location, he might bring different lenses, camera bodies, drones, and much more.
 Be sure to subscribe to his YouTube channel when you’re done!

 Rob Strok’s Camera Body: